LostImbecile/Sparking-Zero-Audio-Modding-Tool/README.md

 - Automatically converting all `.wav` files in the dropped folder to **HCA** format.
 - Packaging folders back into `.awb` and injecting the new `.acb` into a `.uasset` file.
 - Moving the packaged mod directly into your game's **mods folder**.
+- Replaces BGM just like voices, and allows you to extract BGM files and listen to them directly

 Contact `lostimbecile` on Discord for any issues.